MileHacker Logo

 Photography Ethics

-• Always ask permission before close-portrait photos, specifically children.
+• Always ask permission before close-up photos of individuals, specifically children.

 • Be mindful of privacy in public spaces; avoid intrusive photography.